 The Company measures assets or disposal groups at the lower of their carrying amount and fair value less costs to sell.
 Impairment losses on initial classification as held for sale and subsequent gains and losses on remeasurement are recognized in profit or loss; however, gains are not recognized in excess of any cumulative impairment loss.
-Upon classifying assets as held for sale, the Company presents the assets and the associated liabilities as a single amount on the Consolidated Statement of Financial Position.
+Upon classifying assets as held for sale, the Company presents the assets and the associated liabilities as a single amount on the consolidated statements of financial position.
 Comparative period balances are not restated.
 Assets held for sale are not depreciated, depleted, or amortized.